top of page

 ABOUT THE FOUNDER

-Manitou Health Institute's Founder and Director is Kathy Vilendrer, a former middle school health and science teacher and business entrepreneur with several successful startups.
-Kathy holds a Masters degree in Holistic Health Studies from St Catherine University, a Master's in Education from the University of Minnesota and an MBA from St Thomas University in St Paul, MN.
+Manitou Health Institute's Founder and Director, Kathy Vilendrer, passed away in May of 2025.
+She was a former middle school health and science teacher and business entrepreneur with several successful startups under her belt.
+Kathy held a Masters degree in Holistic Health Studies from St Catherine University, a Master's in Education from the University of Minnesota and an MBA from St Thomas University in St Paul, MN.
 She also completed a health coaching certification from the Institute of Integrative Nutrition in New York.

-Kathy is passionate about health and wellness.
-In 1991, her father was diagnosed by the Mayo Clinic with late stage metastasized cancer that was too advanced for conventional therapy.
+Kathy was passionate about health and wellness.
+In 1991, her father was diagnosed by the Mayo Clinic with late stage metastasized prostate cancer that was too advanced for conventional therapy.
 This was the start of her journey into the world of holistic healing.
-Witnessing her father’s amazing success in fully healing his cancer through nutritional and lifestyle changes, Kathy became convinced about the healing power of holistic therapies.
-She has devoted much of her time over the last twenty years to attending health conferences and seminars and reviewing scientific literature on health and healing.
+She helped her father fully heal his cancer through nutritional and lifestyle changes.
+This convinced Kathy of the healing power of holistic therapies.
+She devoted much of the next 30+ years of her life to attending health conferences and seminars and reviewing scientific literature on health and healing.
 Over time a vision was born to meld this passion with her business and educational backgrounds to create a multi-day mind-body-spirit education retreat for people of all ages.
-She has infused her many years of research with her own philosophy of health to create the programming provided by the Manitou Health Institute.
-Her goal is to help others create a better sense of physical, emotional and spiritual well-being.
-Kathy believes that the body is capable of self-healing and that health can often be restored when one fully supports the physical, emotional and spiritual needs of one's being.
-Sorting through the extensive and often contradictory research to create educational programs that are easy-to-understand is her priority.
-She hopes participants will be motivated to put into practice new lifestyle changes they can follow long after the retreat is completed.
+She had infused her many years of research with her own philosophy of health to create the programming provided by the Manitou Health Institute.
+Her goal was to help others create a better sense of physical, emotional and spiritual well-being.
+Kathy believed that the body is capable of self-healing and that health can often be restored when one fully supports the physical, emotional and spiritual needs of one's being.
+Sorting through the extensive and often contradictory research to create educational programs that were easy-to-understand was her priority.
+She hoped that participants would be motivated to put into practice new lifestyle changes they could follow long after the retreat was completed.

-Kathy and her husband, Kent have been married 40 years and split their time between homes in Eden Prairie and Grand Rapids, MN.
-They have three grown children (two are MDs), two grand-daughters and two Jack Russel dogs.
-When she is not reading books or journals on health related topics, you can find her biking, gardening and experimenting with "living food" recipes.
+Kathy and her husband, Kent were married 46 years and split their time between homes in Eden Prairie and Grand Rapids, MN.
+They have three grown children (two are MDs) and seven grandchildren.
+When she was not reading books or journals on health related topics, you could find her helping others try to heal themselves and experimenting with "living food" recipes.

 bottom of page